gecko0307/wgpu-dlang/README.md

 # WebGPU demo in D
-[bindbc-wgpu](https://github.com/gecko0307/bindbc-wgpu) usage example - a minimal WebGPU-based render engine that can load and display textured and shaded OBJ files.
-Uses SDL2 for window creation.
+A minimal WebGPU-based render engine that can load and display textured and shaded OBJ files.
+Uses [bindbc-wgpu](https://github.com/gecko0307/bindbc-wgpu) to load WebGPU functions and SDL2 to create a window.
 Written in [D language](https://dlang.org).

 **Warning: highly experimental!** I've tested it on Windows and Linux so far.
 It probably should work on macOS, however has not been tested yet.